BinaryOxide/InterScan-terminal-based-file-structure-previewer/README.md

 InterScan recursively scans a directory and prints a clean, tree-like view of folders and files with **color-coded output**, optional **file-extension ignoring**, and **robust input parsing**.

-> Built for developers who want clarity, not noise.
+> Built for developers who want clarity

 ---
 ![Alt text](preview001.png)